 - do the Terms & Conditions contain clear return and refund terms that are compliant with the law in Australia?

-The same rules of paper contracts also apply to electronic contracts.
-It is therefore important to consider two landmark cases in the law of contracts.
+As the same rules of paper contracts also apply to electronic contracts, we consider two landmark cases in the law of contracts.

 - The customer is required to scroll to the end of the terms and conditions (in a scroll box for example) before being allowed to proceed, establishing reasonable notice of the contract’s terms and conditions.